Bendigo Maubisse Friendship Committee

-To find out more about or to get involved with the Bendigo-Maubisse Friendship Committee contact us on 03 5434 6000 or email [email protected]
+To find out more or get involved with the Bendigo-Maubisse Friendship Committee, call 03 5434 6000 or email [email protected]

 Bendigo Maubisse Friendship Committee meetings are open to the public and all are welcome to attend.

 To keep up to date with the Bendigo Maubisse Friendship Committee's activities, join the committee's newsletter by emailing [email protected].